 Old World Charm with Tsitsikamma Village Inn

-What excited us most about visiting Storms River, a little village set in the heart of the forests and in the foothills of the majestic Tsitsikamma mountain, other than our adventure at the Garden Route National Park, was the prospect of staying at Tsitsikamma Village Inn.
+A little village set in the heart of the forests and in the foothills of the majestic Tsitsikamma mountain was the prospect of staying at Tsitsikamma Village Inn.

-You might be wondering what makes this accommodation so special.
-For me, it was the colonial houses all painted in beautiful, bright colours and situated not to far from where our adventures took place; making it convenient.
+B what makes this accommodation so special?
+For me, its the colonial houses all painted in beautiful, bright colours and situated not too far from where our adventures took place; making it convenient.

 And how delighted I am about that!

-Since Tsitsikamma Village Inn was originally registered as a Hotel back in 1943 for many travellers passing by, the buildings expertly blends the heritage of this unique region with simple yet luxurious style that makes you feel right at home.
+Since Tsitsikamma Village Inn was originally registered as a Hotel back in 1943 for many travelers passing by, the buildings expertly blend the heritage of this unique region with the simple yet luxurious style that makes you feel right at home.
 Can we talk about how gorgeous our suite was?
-Take me back please!

-With a beautifully open plan area occupying a double bed, air conditioner, television, a sitting area as well as a charming dressing table that I wanted to take home with me, it’s hard to believe that this was once used as stables for travellers horses.
+With a beautiful open plan area occupying a double bed, air conditioner, television, a sitting area as well as a charming dressing table that I wanted to take home with me, it’s hard to believe that this was once used as stables for travelers horses.
 Don’t worry.
 There is no horse smell.

 Let’s not forget the bathroom designed with cobblestones housing a shower with no door!
 Talk about having no privacy.
 Wink, wink.
 Unfortunately, my battery died so I was unable to take an image of it.
 I could slap myself over the head for that mistake.